JumaJuiceTime/CairnHack/adventures/conversions/green-water-crimson-stag.md

 ### 2
-If you have DEX of 10 or higher you jump back to safety; otherwise make a DEX save.
+If you have AGL of 10 or higher you jump back to safety; otherwise make a AGL save.

 ### 14
 #### Crimson Stag
-15 HP, 2 Armor, 18 STR, 16 DEX, 14 WIL, hooves (d8), butt (d10)
+15 HP, 2 Armor, 18 STR, 16 AGL, 14 PRS, hooves (d8), butt (d10)
 - The stag has a 50% chance each turn of using its magical breath instead of attacking (it will only use it once); this will impair your attack (1d4) for the remainder of the fight.